 The goals of Biology 507 are to provide a safe place and an encouraging atmosphere for a free and open discussion of a wide range of controversial topics in the area of biotechnology.
 We will explore both background material and current research on a variety of biotechnologies.
 Discussion groups and seminars will cover the ethical, societal and environmental impacts of biotechnology.
-A major goal of the course is to provide materials that will provoke stimulating discussions involving critical analysis of public policy and the value of science to the public.
-There will be weekly assignments throughout the term.
-Specific topics will be controversial and will include human cloning, xenotransplants, genetic discrimination, stem cells, nanomaterials, synthetic biology, eugenics, astrobiology, patenting of genes, the release of GMOs and biotechnologies to the environment.
-Plant biotechnology will not be covered since there is a separate seminar course for this topic.
-PREREQUSITES BIOL 205
+A major goal of the course is to provide materials that will provoke stimulating discussions involving critical analysis of public policy and the value of science to the public, as well as some focus on industry and the law.
+There will be regular assignments throughout the term.
+Specific topics will be controversial and will include human cloning, xenotransplants, genetic discrimination, stem cells, nanomaterials, synthetic biology, eugenics, astrobiology, patenting of genes, and the release of GMOs and biotechnologies to the environment.
+Plant biotechnology will not be covered in much detail since there is a separate seminar course for this topic.
+EXCLUSION BIOL441\ (if taken first)

-EXCLUSION BIOL441